Take a peek at the people behind the posts on the Smith Travel Blog

 Favourite destinations Barcelona because I love a Catalan accent; Los Angeles because I lived there so long it feels like home; London because it really is home; New York just because it’s New York.

 Best ever holiday?
 Boarding the midnight ferry from Sicily and arriving six hours later at the tiny island of Pantelleria, just off the coast of North Africa, was a marvellous start to an incredible trip; I had Leonard Cohen on my iPod to keep me company while everyone else slept or got seasick.

-Essential travel kit A fullframe DSLR, 28mm prime lens and bottomless bag of memory cards.
+Essential travel kit Canon 5d, 28mm prime lens and a bottomless bag of memory cards.

 I wish I was… able to do without sleep.